Mahim1997/STreeEstimation-SisterMatrix-NJ/README.md

-# Species Tree Estimation using Sister Matrices from weighted quartets & triplets and using Neighbor Joining
+# Species Tree Estimation using Sister Matrices from weighted quartets & triplets with Neighbor Joining algorithm

 For Species Tree estimation using FastME (NJ) and sister matrix